-For unsigned types (unsignedShort, unsignedInt, and unsignedLong), DISPLAY is used when the following are specified:
+• For unsigned types (unsignedShort, unsignedInt, and unsignedLong), DISPLAY is used when the following are specified:

-'''

-<xsd:minInclusive value="0"/>

-<xsd:maxInclusive value="a"/>

-'''

-where a is a string of '9's.
+<rr><rsd:minInclusive value="0"/></rr><rr><rsd:maxInclusive value="a"/></rr> where a is a string of '9's.

 When any other value is specified, or no value is specified, COMP-5 SYNC is used.

-C and C++ to XML schema mapping The DFHLS2SC and DFHLS2WS utility programs support mappings between C and C++ data types and XML schema definitions.
-C and C++ names are converted to XML names according to the following rules: 1.
-Characters that are not valid in XML element names are replaced with 'X'.
-For example, monthly-total becomes monthlyXtotal.
-2. Duplicate names are made unique by the addition of one or more numeric digits.
-For example, two instances of year become year and year1.
+C and C++ to XML schema mapping

+The DFHLS2SC and DFHLS2WS utility programs support mappings between C and C++ data types and XML schema definitions.

+C and C++ names are converted to XML names according to the following rules:

+- Characters that are not valid in XML element names are replaced with 'X'.
+For example, monthly-total becomes monthlyXtotal. - 2.
+Duplicate names are made unique by the addition of one or more numeric digits.

 DFHLS2SC and DFHLS2WS map C and C++ data types to schema elements according to the following table.
 C and C++ types that are not shown in the table are not supported by DFHLS2SC or DFHLS2WS.
-The following restrictions also apply: • Header files must contain a top level struct instance. • You cannot declare a structure type that contains itself as a member. • The following C and C++ data types are not supported: decimal long double wchar t (C++ only) • The following are ignored if they are present in the header file.
-Storage class specifiers: auto register static extern mutable Oualifiers const volatile Export (C++ only) Packed (C only) Function specifiers inline (C++ only) virtual (C++ only) Initial values The header file must not contain these items: Unions Class declarations Enumeration data types Pointer type variables Template declarations Predefined macros; that is, macros with names that start and end with two underscore characters ( ) The line continuation sequence (a \ symbol that is immediately followed by a newline character) Prototype function declarators
+The Packed qualifier is supported for structures.
+These restrictions apply:

+- Header files must contain a top level struct instance. - You cannot declare a structure type that contains itself as a member. - The following C and C++ data types are not supported:

+'''

+decimal

+long double

+'''

+- wchar_t (C++ only) - The following are ignored if they are present in the header file.

+'''

+Storage class specifiers:

+'''

+'''

+auto

+register

+static

+extern

+'''

+'''

+mutable

+Qualifiers

+const

+volatile

+Export (C++ only)

+Function specifiers

+inline (C++ only)

+virtual (C++ only)

+'''

+Initial values

+• The header file must not contain these items:

+Unions

+Class declarations

+Enumeration data types

+Pointer type variables

+Template declarations

+Predefined macros; that is, macros with names that start and end with two underscore characters ()

+The line continuation sequence (a $\$ symbol that is immediately followed by a newline character)

+Prototype function declarators